COVID-19 VACCINE

-Find additional information in the section below: “Commonly asked Questions” by clicking on the + (plus sign).
-Clicking on this link: Texas Division of Emergency Management provides a listing of available COVID-19 vaccines in Texas.
+Find additional information in the section below: “Commonly asked Questions” click on the + (plus sign) to reveal the responses.

 Continue to check our web site’s “Home” page for updates.